-2. Drag and drop the ‘HTML code’ widget onto your page.
+- Drag and drop the “HTML code” widget onto your page

 5. Google Sites

-1. Copy the Dacast embed code for the video you wish to embed.
+- Copy the Dacast embed code for the video

-3. Click EDIT PAGE and place your cursor where you want the video.
+- Place your cursor where you want the video

-5. Now select FEATURED and then find the EMBED GADGET.
+- Now select “Featured” and then find the “Embed Gadget”

-6. Once you’ve selected the EMBED GADGET, paste the embed code from the first step into the space provided.
+- Once you’ve selected the “Embed Gadget,” paste the embed code

-That’s all!
-Now you’ll have the video embedded straight onto your Google Sites website for viewers to see.
+That’s all you’ve got to do.
+Now, you’ll have the video embedded straight onto your Google Sites website for viewers to see.

-Now that you’ve learned about streaming solutions for embedding live stream and on-demand video content onto your website and social media pages, it’s time to show off your content.
-Have questions or feedback about this article and topic?
-We’d love to hear from you in the comment section below!
-For exclusive offers and regular live streaming tips, join our LinkedIn group.
+Now that you’ve learned about how to use Dacast’s streaming solution for embedding live stream and on-demand video content onto your website and social media pages, it’s time to show off your content.

 When you use Dacast to host your video content, generating embed codes and adding your videos to your site will be a breeze.